Top of the page

 Cellulitis of the eye is an infection of the skin and tissues around the eye.
-It is also called periorbital cellulitis.
+It is also called preseptal cellulitis or periorbital cellulitis.
 It is usually caused by bacteria.

 This type of infection may happen after a sinus infection or a dental infection.
 It could also happen after an insect bite or an injury to the face.
 It most often occurs where there is a break in the skin.